Attorneys Discuss Pet Custody and Divorce in Chicago

 Most people naturally bond with animals, and this attachment increases over time.
 This can be a problem if a couple decides to end their relationship.
 While couples may think of pets as their children, that's not how the law saw pets.
 In the past, under Illinois law, animals were treated as property when dividing up assets in a divorce, just like a car or a television set.

 However, a new law went into effect on January 1, 2018, that allows a judge to take the pet’s well-being into consideration when allocating joint or sole custody of a pet.
 This new legislation was sponsored by Linda Holmes, a state senator from the western suburb of Aurora and a professed animal lover.
 “It sort of starts treating your animal more like children,” she said.
 “If you’re going before a judge, they’re allowed to take the best interest of the animal into consideration.”
 The law only applies to companion animals (pets) that are marital assets, not service animals.

 The Illinois Domestic Violence Act of 1986 (750 ILCS 60/214) also allows a judge to award temporary legal custody of an animal to one partner if it can be proven that the domestic abuse towards the partner is also a danger to the animal.
 This rule doesn't apply in the case of a marriage or separation.

 As attorneys, we recommended including pet custody issues when creating a prenuptial agreement.
 If you're purchasing or adopting a pet as a couple, you may want to have legal documentation of who will get custody if you break up.
-A skilled Chicago family law attorney can draw up such agreements.
+A skilled Chicago pet custody lawyer can draw up such agreements.